biopragmatics/semra/notebooks/landscape/complex/README.md

 - Generic resources like MeSH contain irrelevant entities that can't be mapped

 Because there are 8 prefixes, there are 255 possible overlaps to consider.
-Therefore, a Venn diagram is not possible, so we use an [UpSet plot](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4720993) (Lex _et al._, 2014) as a high-dimensional Venn diagram.
+Therefore, a Venn diagram is not possible, so an [UpSet plot](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4720993) (Lex _et al._, 2014) is used as a high-dimensional Venn diagram.

 ![](processed_landscape_upset.svg)

-We now aggregate the mappings together to estimate the number of unique entities and number that appear in each group of resources.
+Next, the mappings are aggregated to estimate the number of unique entities and number that appear in each group of resources.

 ![](processed_landscape_histogram.svg)